 Q: How do I get there ?

 A: You will need to fly into Phuket International Airport (HKT) in the north of the island.
 Upon arrival, it's easy to get a taxi or minibus outside to All 4 Diving in Soi Sansabai, Patong.
+Private taxis from the airport are a fixed 800 baht price.
 Please let us know what time your flight arrives, so we can make sure we have someone waiting to show you to your accommodation.

 Q: What visa do I need to get for Thailand ?